p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Kalp-Instant-Deployer/How-to-Deploy-a-Smart-Contract-on-Kalp-Studio.md

 Deploying a smart contract on Kalp Studio is a user-friendly process that involves subscribing to the smart contract deployer, entering contract details, uploading the necessary files, selecting a template, and reviewing before deploying.
 Follow these steps, and you'll have your smart contract deployed in no time.

-!!!
-Note
-    If you encounter any issues related to Kalp Studio, please raise a support ticket at [care.kalp.studio](mailto:care.kalp.studio).
-Our dedicated development team will assist you in finding the best possible solution.